 “Multiple studies show that getting your annual flu vaccine reduces your risk of getting very sick and missing out on the fall and winter holidays,” Dr. Havican says.
 “It is also important for our Wisconsin ‘snow birds’ to be fully vaccinated prior to their travel.”

 The CDC advises that everyone 6 months and older (with a few rare exceptions) get an annual flu vaccine.
 Flu vaccination is especially important for those at higher risk of becoming seriously ill.
-Those include our elderly loved ones, pregnant women, and those with weakened immune systems and chronic diseases like diabetes, lung diseases, high blood pressure, and our friends and family going through cancer treatments.
+Those include our elderly loved ones, pregnant women, and those with weakened immune systems.
+People with chronic diseases like diabetes, lung diseases, high blood pressure, and cancer patients are at higher risk as well.

 Some people are surprised to learn the flu is present year-round.
 Case numbers increase in October and November and peak around February but can linger into March.
 This timeline means you can get vaccinated as early as September and give your body time to build up immunity.
 It has been determined to be safe to get both the flu and COVID-19 vaccines together.